Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### An on-premises application makes repeated calls to store files to Amazon S3.
-As usage of the application has increased, "LimitExceeded" errors are being logged.
+As usage of the application has increased, 'LimitExceeded' errors are being logged.
 What should be changed to fix this error?

 - [x] Implement exponential backoffs in the application.
 - [ ] Load balance the application to multiple servers.